Heinoushare/Sabacc-Flask/README.md

 shift.js uses JQuery and Socket.IO to aid game.html in allowing players to protect cards from the Sabacc shift in the shift phase.
 Show/hide functions are used to hide and reveal HTML elements, depending on circumstances such as the player and actions being taken.
 As cards are protected, shift.js sends shift data to the server with Socket.IO and recieves new game data from application.py.

 ### styles.css
 styles.css is the only CSS file in the whole web application.
-All HTML files use it (since they all extend layout.html and layout.html uses styles.css)
+All HTML files use it (since they all extend layout.html and layout.html uses styles.css) for basic color coding and formatting by tag type and class.